x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disconnected-mailboxes-exchange-2013-help.md

 ## Working with disabled archive mailboxes

-Archive mailboxes become disconnected when they’re disabled.
+Archive mailboxes become disconnected when they're disabled.
 Similar to a disabled primary mailbox, a disconnected archive mailbox can be connected by using the **Connect-Mailbox** cmdlet with the *Archive* parameter.

 The primary mailbox and the archive mailbox share the same legacy distinguished name (DN), so you must connect the archive mailbox to the same user mailbox that it was previously connected to.
 You can't connect the archive mailbox to a different user mailbox.